 The present-day western Mediterranean basin developed as a back-arc basin due to roll-back of the Apennine-Calabria-Kabylia slab since the Oligocene.
-It opened following break-off of the Alpine Tethys slab beneath the Alps, which resulted from slow subduction during a $\sim$ 60Myr period.
+It opened following break-off of the Alpine Tethys slab beneath the Alps, which resulted from slow subduction during a \sim 60Myr period.

-After slab break-off, continuing convergence of Adria and Europe caused subduction to the SE to resume beneath the central Alps.
+After slab break-off, continuing convergence of Adria and Europe caused southward subduction to resume beneath the central Alps.
 The response appears to have been different along the Corsica-Sardinia-Balearic margin, where some tectonic reconstructions indicate that subduction polarity changed at this time.